 Chemonics/USAID OTI Libya -WAC: Libya

-Capacity assessment of the Warriors Affairs Commission (WAC) and transformation of WAC into the Libyan Programme for Reintegration and Development (LPRD).
+Undertook a capacity assessment of the Warriors Affairs Commission (WAC) and transformation of WAC into the Libyan Programme for Reintegration and Development (LPRD).
 Institutional design and reform process including interviews and replacement of 300 staff, design of business process and procedures and the LPRD Capacity Development plan.
 TI also organised an international meeting in Tripoli.

 World Bank/ LOGiCA: Rwanda